How to Turn Your Camper into a Tiny Farmhouse on Wheels

 Small But Mighty: Farmhouse-Inspired Camper Interior Design Bathroom Ideas

-My camper interior design bathroom makeover was all about making the tiniest space feel both pretty and practical.
+My camper interior design bathroom makeover is all about making the tiniest space feel both pretty and practical.

-I added stick-on faux tile behind the sink, a mini wooden shelf above the toilet, and swapped out the plastic faucet for an antique bronze one.
+Put stick-on fake tile behind the sink, a small wood shelf above the toilet, and change the plastic tap for a bronze-looking one.

 Galvanized & Gorgeous: Rustic Touches That Travel Well